nblancob/proof-CI-heroku/README.md

 # meta
-Meta is a repository to developt the MisionTIC 4th cicle project
+Meta is a repository to developt the MisionTIC 4th cicle project and is a bool.